‘I’m Not That Christian’: Nikki Giovanni Sounds Off About Kyle Rittenhouse - NewsBreak

 “Yeah.
 I believe that it frightened him to think that he somehow might lose his life, and yet his life was no more important than anybody else’s,” Giovanni said.
 “Couldn’t he realize that he was no different from any caterpillar walking on the sidewalk?
 If you can avoid stepping on it, then it will be a butterfly.
 But he chose to step on the caterpillar.
 He chose to stop whatever beauty would be.
 Now all he will ever be remembered for is that he killed somebody.
 So we know what his life is going to be: nothing.
 And I’m glad.
 Somebody said to me: ‘Nikki, that’s not right.
 You’re supposed to be a Christian.’
 I am, but I’m not that Christian.”

-And at that moment, the interview became a tabernacle, and the tambourines rang fiercely, and the congregation said “Amen,” and a mighty rain did fall.
+And at that moment, the interview became a tabernacle, and the tambourines rang fiercely, and the congregation said “Amen,” and a mighty raid did fall.

 But Giovanni wasn’t done just yet.